 The European Space Agency ESA gives us a grant to

 study rapid solidification processes.
-We are part of an international group of
+We are part of an international

 researchers from Germany, France, Canada, United Kingdom and Spain.
 Our